Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: AI Systems for Mathematicians -- Present and Future

 Despite these problems, the landscape of machine learning models that have been devised (and embraced by parts of the mathematical community) consists primarily of models that \textbf{lie between the two categories below}, based on the amount of interaction with humans they are designed for:

 \begin{enumerate} \item \textbf{Highly specialized, \enquote{narrow} models} that fulfill all of the criteria of 1) being designed for a precisely defined mathematical domain or mathematical problem, 2) requiring domain knowledge to be used (such as formal languages as input), 3) that cannot explain themselves, and 4) do not allow free-form interaction.
-Examples of such specialized models vary widely in terms of how their foundations look like.
-Specialized models could rely on symbolic reasoners, such as the recent solver for elementary geometry (Newclid~\citep{sicca2024newclid} which supersedes AlphaGeometry~\citep{trinh2024solving}) or for inequality problems (\citep{wei2024proving}).
-Olympiad-level mathematics problems are within reach of both.
-Alternatively, such specialized models could simply be regression models, relying on raw mathematical data to infer new relationships between mathematical objects, such as for knot theory or representation theory~\citep{davies2021advancing}, or group theory~\citep{he2023learning}.
-Many further approaches exist~\citep{romera2024mathematical, fawzi2022discovering}.
-These systems typically require a significant amount of specialization by a user, such as mastering a formal input language (e.g., AlphaGeometry) or understanding the machine learning model itself (e.g.,~\citep{davies2021advancing}) beyond the necessary mathematical domain knowledge.
+Examples of such specialized models vary widely in terms of how their foundation is set up (model architecture, training data), and in what they assist mathematicians.
+Specialized models could rely on symbolic reasoners, such as the recent solver for elementary geometry (Newclid~\citep{sicca2024newclid}, which supersedes AlphaGeometry~\citep{trinh2024solving}) or for inequality problems (\citep{wei2024proving}).
+Olympiad-level mathematics problems are within reach of both, and these assist mathematicians solely in solving closed-ended questions.
+Alternatively, such specialized models could simply be regression models, relying on raw mathematical data to infer new relationships between mathematical objects, such as for knot theory or representation theory~\citep{davies2021advancing} or group theory~\citep{he2023learning}, assisting mathematicians in finding conjectures (which then need to be proved by hand).
+Many further approaches exist~\citep{romera2024mathematical, fawzi2022discovering,hashemi2024can}, see Table~\ref{tab:narrow_models} for more information.
+These systems typically require a significant amount of specialization by a user, such as mastering a formal input language (e.g., AlphaGeometry and Newclid, which both require mastery of the JGEX formal language) or understanding the machine learning model itself (e.g.,~\citep{davies2021advancing}) beyond the necessary mathematical domain knowledge.
+The data on which they operate also varies strongly: Symbolic solvers rely on a symbolic language; models like~\citep{davies2021advancing} rely on tabular data, while models like~\citep{hashemi2024can} combine different data types.